 Funded by: Horizon Europe Guarantee

-Partially relevant as it focuses on mental health impacts of digitalization, but does not directly address online safety legislation or interventions.
+Partially relevant as it addresses mental health impacts of digitalization, but does not focus on online safety legislation or government interventions.